slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I lie to myself all the time.
 But I never believe me."
 -- S.E.
 Hinton*

-> *"Don’t aim to have others like you; aim to have them respect you." (...)
-"When you die you take absolutely nothing with you except your reputation."
+### On trust and reputation

+> *"It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently."
--- Kevin Kelly*
+-- Warren Buffett*

+Trust, not money, is the currency of business and life.

 > *"Your character starts out spotless.
 You can only stain it." (...)
 "The selfish reason to be ethical is that it attracts the other ethical people in the network." (...)
 "Integrity is when what you think and what you say and what you do are one." (...)
-"Returns are made on the way up. reputations are made on the way down." (...)
+"Returns are made on the way up.
+Reputations are made on the way down." (...)
 "Living a life of integrity pays off, but it takes a very long time." (...)
 "Before you can lie to another, you must firt lie to yourself." (...)
 "Intentions don’t matter.
 Actions do.
 That’s why being ethical is hard."
 -- Naval Ravikant*

-> *"To be trusted is a greater compliment than being loved."
+> *"Don’t aim to have others like you; aim to have them respect you." (...)
+"When you die you take absolutely nothing with you except your reputation."
--- George Mcdonald*
+-- Kevin Kelly*

 > *"There is no greater fraud than the promise not kept."
 -- Proverb*

-### How to grow your reputation?

-Be impeccable with your word.
-Take responsibility.
-Trust, not money, is the currency of business and life.

 > *"Who does not trust enough will not be trusted."
 -- Lao Tzu*

+> *"To be trusted is a greater compliment than being loved."
+-- George Mcdonald*

+> *"You will earn the respect of all if you begin earning the respect of yourself."
+-- Rufus*

 > *"Pay every debt, as if God wrote the bill."
 -- Ralph Waldo Emerson*